Context

 But, before discussing solutions to the problem of overwhelmed teams (perhaps a better term than “team cognitive load”), we first need to address the issue with using jargon and acronyms.
 It will become clear why.

 A more significant issue with jargon is when it misrepresents a valuable practice.
 An example is the “CI server”.
 Continuous integration (CI) is an important practice that was popularized by XP and other lightweight approaches long ago.
 (Here is a definition: http://www.extremeprogramming.org/rules/integrateoften.html).
 The practice doesn’t involve a server, although having one in addition to the practice itself is helpful.
 Today, many assume they practice CI when they only run an automated pipeline—building code, running tests, and other activities on a (Jenkins) server, and, at the same time (ironically), they have long-lived branches.
-Due to this misrepresentation, too many teams are unfamiliar with the practice of continuous integration, and it is also important for reducing cognitive load, which is why we explore it in this book.
+Due to this misrepresentation, too many teams are unfamiliar with the continuous integration practice, and it is also important for reducing cognitive load, which is why we explore it in this book.

-This brings us to the term team cognitive load, often shortened into just cognitive load, which, when introduced, immediately appealed to a wide audience since it gave a name to the direct experience of many overwhelmed software teams.
+This brings us to the term "team cognitive load", often shortened into just cognitive load, which, when introduced, immediately appealed to a wide audience since it gave a name to the direct experience of many overwhelmed software teams.
 Key advice in relation to cognitive load is that organizations should know how much a team can handle and avoid giving the team more responsibilities—this will stop the team’s cognitive load becoming too high.

 Despite best intentions, this advice is more harmful than helpful in software product development.
-Misrepresenting cognitive load in jargon causes severe issues in the product development system.
+Misrepresenting cognitive load in our tech industry jargon causes severe issues in the product development system.
 Therefore, the purpose of this book is not to teach psychology but to rectify misunderstandings in software development and maintenance.
 As mentioned, we must address the real, widespread, and severe problem of overwhelmed teams.
 Ironically, we often face overwhelmed teams due to their limited responsibilities—precisely the opposite of the popular thinking about cognitive load.

 The art of programming is the art of organizing complexity, of mastering multitude and avoiding its bastard chaos as effectively as possible. - Dijkstra in Structured Programming - 1970

-We partition every problem into smaller ones and work on them individually, thereby avoiding maxing out our cognitive capacity.
+We, software developers, partition every problem into smaller ones and work on them individually, thereby avoiding maxing out our cognitive capacity.
 We constantly zoom in and out of our problem space regardless of its size, meaning that we avoid holding the entire problem in our working memory.
 Experienced coders utilize sophisticated partitioning techniques (we mention more of these later), such as implementing many design patterns, to organize and handle millions of lines of code.
 However, inexperienced engineers may try to complete tasks without these techniques and find themselves stuck, which becomes overwhelming.
 Resultantly, the senior engineers seem superhuman while the inexperienced engineers max out their cognitive load.
 This means that junior and senior developers could have the same maximum cognitive capacity but the difference in their ability to handle vast codebases could be huge.

 One Caution to Avoid Misunderstandings: We do not recommend pushing or forcing teams or individuals to take on more responsibilities and larger scopes of work than they can handle.
-Don't assume they are unable to handle more because of cognitive load—they can deal with it, because they are human; they are built to deal with ever-increasing complexity by reducing cognitive load.
+Instead, we don't assume they are unable to handle more because of cognitive load—they can deal with it, because they are human; they are built to deal with ever-increasing complexity by reducing cognitive load.
 Instead, we must ask: What is standing in the way of us continuously improving our capability to deal with larger chunks of complexity?

 Two Organizational Design Patterns To Take Into Account